What Does a Business Development Manager Do?

 Technical skills that can lead to success as a business development manager include project management, navigating Microsoft 365, and conducting search engine research

-With businesses’ increasing need for secure information systems and robust use of data to guide decisions, you may find that specialized training in cybersecurity and data analytics gives you an edge as a business development manager.
+With the increasing need for secure information systems and robust use of data to guide decisions, you may find that specialized training in cybersecurity and data analytics gives you an edge as a business development manager.
+In addition, mastering customer relationship management (CRM) software can prepare you for a business development manager position, especially in larger organizations.

 4. Enhance your resume.